Mishtar4/persuasion-bot/README.md

 # 🔍 Persuasion Bot

 Telegram bot that detects 23 persuasion techniques in text using a fine-tuned XLM-RoBERTa-large model.
 Analyzes text paragraph by paragraph.
-Supports Polish and Ukrainian.
+Supports English, Polish and Ukrainian.

 ## Demo